golovnyakpa/java_otus/README.md

-# java_otus
+# Java OTUS
-Repo for homeworks from java course at otus.ru
+Repo for the homeworks from the java course at otus.ru